DOI-USGS/ISIS3/README.md

         #Execute the ISIS variable initialization script with default arguments.
         #This script prepares default values for:  $ISISROOT, $ISISDATA, $ISISTESTDATA

-        python $CONDA_PREFIX/scripts/isis3VarInit.py
+        python $CONDA_PREFIX/scripts/isisVarInit.py

     Executing this script with no arguments will result in $ISISDATA=$CONDA\_PREFIX/data, and $ISISTESTDATA=$CONDA\_PREFIX/testdata.
 The user can specify different directories for both of these optional values:

-        python $CONDA_PREFIX/scripts/isis3VarInit.py --data-dir=[path to data directory]  --test-dir=[path to test data directory]
+        python $CONDA_PREFIX/scripts/isisVarInit.py --data-dir=[path to data directory]  --test-dir=[path to test data directory]

     More information about the ISISDATA environment variable and the ISIS Data Area can be found [here]("#The-ISIS-Data-Area").
-Now everytime the isis environment is activated, $ISISROOT, $ISISDATA, and $ISISTESTDATA will be set to the values passed to isis3VarInit.py.
-This does not happen retroactively, re-activate the isis envionment with one of the following commands:
+Now everytime the isis environment is activated, $ISISROOT, $ISISDATA, and $ISISTESTDATA will be set to the values passed to isisVarInit.py.
+This does not happen retroactively, so re-activate the isis envionment with one of the following commands:

         for Anaconda 3.4 and up - conda activate isis prior to Anaconda 3.4 - source activate isis